makersacademy/airport_challenge/docs/initial_review.md

   - land / take_off might be applicable against the airport rather than the plane
     - interaction / state diagram to determine best placement / association
   - no external interaction outside of core "business" roles identified
-    - potential 'pilot', 'airline', 'travel routing agent', 'passenger', etc
+    - potential roles: 'pilot', 'airline', 'travel routing agent', 'passenger', etc
   - no implicit/explicit timebase to weather or travel times
     - no explicit requirement for 'forecasting' (weather or capacity) or redirection
     - decision making done at point of action (land/take_off)